by Jack Norris, RD, LD

 Subjects on creatine increased muscle mass more than those receiving placebo, with the vegetarians on creatine increasing most of all (2.4 kg of lean tissue vs. 1.9 kg for non-vegetarians using creatine).
 The maximum bench press amount increased 15.9 kg for those taking creatine and only 8.7 kg for those taking a placebo.
 Maximum leg press increases did not vary between the supplementation or diet groups.

 Vegetarians on creatine most greatly improved their ability to do work on a knee flexion/extension machine than other groups.
-Vegetarians had greater increases in muscle concentrations of total creatine and phoshocreatine.
+Vegetarians had greater increases in muscle concentrations of total creatine and phosphocreatine.
 Supplemented groups had much higher training volumes.
 ATP concentrations did not vary among groups.

 Based on these three studies, it seems reasonable to conclude that vegetarian weightlifters can improve performance by taking creatine.

 The loading phase for vegetarians and non-vegetarians is probably similar, because their dietary intake is negligible compared to the amounts supplemented.
-However, because the average meat-eater consumes 1-2 g of creatine a day, 30 percent of which is destroyed by cooking (23), the maintenance phase for vegetarians may need to be as high as 3.4 g/day.
+However, because the average meat-eater consumes 1-2 g of creatine a day, 30 percent of which is destroyed by cooking (Harris, 2002), the maintenance phase for vegetarians may need to be as high as 3.4 g/day.

 Safety of Creatine